 "Loaning artwork to distinguished museums such as the San Antonio Museum of Art embodies Carl and Marilynn Thoma’s longstanding intention to make art more accessible," said Holly Harrison, Director of the Thoma Foundation.
 "We are delighted that these exquisite examples of contemporary Japanese bamboo baskets will reach a broad audience throughout the course of this multi-year exhibition."

 The Carl & Marilynn Thoma Art Foundation recognizes the power of the arts to challenge and shift perceptions, spark creativity, and connect people across cultures.
 The Foundation lends and exhibits artworks and supports pivotal initiatives in the arts, providing grants to nonprofit organizations whose innovative projects and original ideas will advance scholarship in the arts.
 In addition, the Foundation funds initiatives beyond the artworld that strengthen community, leadership, and education in our targeted geographic region of Arizona, New Mexico, Oklahoma, and Texas.

 About the San Antonio Museum of Art

-San Antonio is the nation’s seventh-largest city and is consistently listed as one of its fastest-growing.
-The Museum is housed in the historic Lone Star Brewery on the Museum Reach of San Antonio’s River Walk, and is committed to promoting the rich cultural heritage and life of the city.
-It hosts hundreds of events and public programs each year, including concerts, performances, tours, lectures, symposia, and interactive experiences.
-As an active civic leader, the Museum is dedicated to enriching the cultural life of the city and the region, and to supporting its creative community.
+The San Antonio Museum of Art serves as a forum to explore and connect with art that spans the world’s geographies, artistic periods, genres, and cultures.
+Its collection contains nearly 30,000 works representing 5,000 years of history.
+Housed in the historic Lone Star Brewery on the Museum Reach of San Antonio’s River Walk, the San Antonio Museum of Art is committed to promoting the rich cultural heritage and life of the city.
+The Museum hosts hundreds of events and public programs each year, including concerts, performances, tours, lectures, symposia, and interactive experiences.
+As an active civic leader, the Museum is dedicated to enriching the cultural life of the city and the region and to supporting its creative community.